-Have you ever felt like you were living an aimless life?
-Like there was nothing significant to make you jump out of bed in the morning; the world would still get by with you staying in all day.
+Did you ever feel like you’ve been living a life without a goal?
+As there was nothing urgent to make you jump out of bed in the morning, the universe would still get through with you sitting all day long.

-Then one day I ran into my old friend Shellee from high school.
-We hadn’t seen each other since graduation because we went to different colleges—she went to Yale, and I to a nearby state college nearby so that I could visit my ailing mother frequently.
-So we decided to catch up over dinner that night and it was then that I found out she was doing really well for herself.
+Then one day, I ran from high school to my old friend Shellee.
+Since graduating, we hadn’t seen each other since we went to different colleges.
+She went to Yale and me to nearby state college so I could frequently visit my ailing mother.
+So that night, we decided to catch up for dinner, and I pointed out that she was doing well with herself.

-It also introduced me to something called the Wheel of Consciousness, and following its concept led me to discover what had been holding me back from living the life I truly wanted.
-It was mind-blowing how this book seemed tailor-made for me and no one else.
-But Shellee had said that it changed her life, and anyone with eyes could see that Shellee has led a much different life from me since college!
-It didn’t seem to me like she had needed the book at all.
+It also introduced me to something called the Wheel of Consciousness, and it led me to discover what had kept me from living the life I wanted.
+How this book seemed tailor-made for me, and nobody else was mind-blowing.
+Yet Shellee said it changed her life, and anyone with eyes could see that after university, Shellee has lived a very different experience than me!
+It seemed to me that she did not need the book at all.

-I called her up for dinner again and she explained that she didn’t do well in college, and couldn’t find a job after graduating.
-Her student debt seemed to swallow her whole, and his then-boyfriend left him shortly after.
-I was incredulous.
-How did she get from a situation similar to mine to her envious situation now?
+I called her up again for dinner, and she clarified that she wasn’t doing well in college and that after graduation, she couldn’t find a job.
+Her student debt seemed to swallow her up, and soon after, he was abandoned by his then-boyfriend.
+I was amazed.
+How did she get her envious situation now from a situation similar to mine?

-I was completely sold.
-For the next few weeks, I read the book multiple times from cover to cover, while practicing all the techniques it taught.
+For the next few days, when studying all the methods it demonstrated, I read the book many times from cover to cover.

-And I swear, my life has never been better!
-I am back together with the love of my life, my lobster.
-We are looking through the windshield, not in the rearview mirror and holding hands looking down the road of an amazing life together.
-I actually wake up before my alarm rings in the morning now and am out the door with a bounce in my step.
-Trust me, this you cannot miss!
+So I swear that my life was never happier!
+I’m back with the love of my life, my person, my lobster.
+We are gazing through the window, not in the reflection of the rearview, and holding hands together to look down the road of a beautiful life.
+I wake up now in the morning before my alarm clock rings, and I’m out of the door with a spring in my step.
+Trust me, and you can’t miss that!